AdamTovatt/WebApiUtilities/README.md

 ## Key Features
 - **Rate Limiting**: Implement request rate limiting using `ClientStatistics` to track and enforce limits on client requests.
 - **Authentication Setup**: Simplifies configuration of authentication schemes with customizable parameters for domains, audiences, and roles.
+Both with external auth validation like Auth0 and with local like a local "magic link" solution.
+There is also support for very simple api keys for application to application usage.
 - **Scheduled Tasks**: Allows for the creation and management of recurring tasks that can be scheduled at specific intervals or times.
 - **Request Body Validation**: Automatically validates incoming request bodies with detailed error reporting for missing fields.
 - **Error Handling**: Provides `ApiException` and `ApiResponse` classes for structured error management and consistent API responses.
+The middleware for ApiExceptions can be added to handle any exceptions that are thrown to ensure responses are always in the same format.
 - **Connection String Utilities**: Simplifies the creation of connection strings for database connections with custom SSL configurations.
 - **Password Management**: Offers methods for hashing, validating, and generating random passwords.
 - **Extension Methods**: Includes various helpful extension methods for common tasks, such as string manipulation and object property transfer.